seam/servlet/readme.md

 + producers for implicit Servlet objects and HTTP request state
 + propogation of Servlet events to the CDI event bus (Servlet event bridge)
-+ passing uncaught exceptions to the Seam exception handling infrastructure (Seam Catch bridge)
++ forwarding uncaught exceptions to the Seam exception handling infrastructure (Seam Catch bridge)
 + binding the BeanManager to a Servlet context attribute
 + and more...